 Then notice the colorful traditional boats called “Luzzu”.
-It’s a tourist attraction and the locals know this: that’s why the paint them by hand, protect them during the winter from the bad weather etc. The Luzzu’s are one of Malta’s national symbols: the have blue, red and yellow colors and the Eyes of Osiris to protect them from the bad spirits.
+It’s a tourist attraction and the locals know this: that’s why they paint them by hand, protect them during the winter from the bad weather, etc. The Luzzu boats are one of Malta’s national symbols: they have blue, red and yellow colors and the Eyes of Osiris to protect them from the bad spirits.

 Keep in mind that this bay is Malta’s second natural harbor.
-The waters are really calm and even if you go during the winter you will rarely see big waves.
+The waters are calm, and even if you go during the winter, you will rarely see big waves.
 It looks more than a lake!

 The fish market is another attraction of this traditional Maltese village.